lf-connectivity/ISPToolbox/README.md

 - KV store: Elasticache
 - domain: https://fbctower.com

-## Locally run Django Webserver (Ubuntu)
-### Configure system environment (once):
-- `make setup`

-Make sure to follow steps printed to console in order to set up a test postgres db.
-Find them here as well for convenience:
-- `sudo -i -u postgres`
-- `createdb django_test`
-- `psql`
-- ` \password postgres`

-Set the password to "password"

-### Install required packages:
-- `make update`

-### Perform django migrations:
-- `make migrate`

-### Run the Webserver:
-- `make run`

-## Database Migrations (Standard Django Process)
-Run when you have made changes to or added to Django Models.
-- `make makemigrations`
-- `make migrate`

-Test changes locally and unit test if applicable.

-Once you're ready to push database schema changes to production:

-The latest environment variables are in the `terraform/variables.tf` file

 ## Make command list
 `make setup`
 - Installs required packages on system.
 Should only need to be ran once during first-time setup.